-- 1. Criteria for official APBA and UIM records are stated in the General Racing Rules (rules 26 -28).
-The following are specific OPC additions. - 2.
-OPC participants will be limited to full annual racing members of the APBA. - To qualify for 1 kilometer and 4-1⁄4 mile straightaway records, a driver must have participated in at least one APBA sanctioned OPC event, in the class registered for records, in the preceding racing season previous twelve (12) months. - 4.
-Course lap distances on a specified racecourse approved by the APBA Chief Surveyor and available from the National APBA Headquarters are: - a.
-3⁄4 mile - b.
-1 mile - c.
-1 1⁄4 mile - d.
+- 1.Criteria for official APBA and UIM records are stated in the General Racing Rules (rules 26 -28).
+The following are specific OPC additions.
+Participants will be limited to full annual racing members of the APBA.

+- 2. To qualify for 1 kilometer and 1⁄2 mile straightaway records, a driver must have participated in at least one APBA sanctioned OPC event, in the class registered for records, in the previous twelve (12) months.

+- 3. Course lap distances on a specified racecourse approved by the APBA Chief Surveyor and available from the National APBA Headquarters are:

+- a.
+3⁄4 mile

+- b.
+1 mile

+- c.
+1 1/4 mile

+- d.
 12/3 mile

+- e.
+1 Kilo

-- 5. Heat distances for the above racecourses are: - a.
-3 miles on a $\frac{3}{4}$ mile course - b.
-5 miles on a 1, 1 1⁄4, or 1 2/3 miles course - 6.
-A 5-mile, 5-lap record shall not be certified until it exceeds the current 3-mile, 3-lap record in each case. - Timed marathon records shall be run on any of the approved-for-records courses for periods of 1⁄2 hour or 1 hour.
-Timing for the format shall begin when the first legal boat crosses the start/finish line and will terminate after the advertised time has elapsed. - 8.
-Records shall be retired, and new records established for classes that change significantly.
+- 4. Heat distances for the above racecourses are: - f.
+3 miles on a 3/4 mile course - g.
+5 miles on a 1, 1 1/4, or 1 2/3 miles course - 5.
+A 5-mile, 5-lap record shall not be certified until it exceeds the current 3-mile, 3-lap record in each case. - 6.
+Timed marathon records shall be run on any of the approved-for-records courses for periods of 1⁄2 hour or 1 hour. - 7.
+Timing for the format shall begin when the first legal boat crosses the start/finish line and will terminate after the advertised time has elapsed. - 8.Records shall be retired, and new records established for classes that change significantly.
 The OPC Commission determines the significant change.